Malaysia is a trusted supplier of sustainable palm oil.

 Much of the palm oil used in the United States comes from this tropical county.
 Malaysia’s government system strictly regulates the industry to ensure its continued success.
 In fact, the Malaysian palm industry has been credited with reducing poverty and unemployment while contributing to Malaysia’s healthy environment.

 Malaysia was the first country to produce sustainable oil.
 And now the country is strengthening its sustainability commitment with its nationwide Malaysian Sustainable Palm Oil (MSPO) certification program.
-By the end of 2019, Malaysia plans to have 100 percent of its palm oil MSPO certified.
+Achieving MSPO became mandatory as of 2020, and the country is working toward 100% compliance

 Palm oil production puts less stress on the environment than other edible oils